 Years of Experience

-Workers who have been with the company for more than one year but less than five can make $46K annually on average.
-Average pay is $52K per year for those with five to nine years of experience.
-The largest slice of the Txdot workforce (35 percent) has been working for 10-19 years and earns, on average, about $58K annually.
+Those with one to four years of experience at the company can expect to make $40K per year on average.
+Average pay is around $48K annually for those with five to nine years of experience.
+The largest slice of the Txdot workforce (35 percent) has been working for 10-19 years and earns, on average, $58K per year.

-When it comes to location, the highest average paycheck (approximately $55K per year) can be spotted in Mesquite, Texas; Fort Worth, Texas ($54K), Houston, Texas (around $54K), and the company's headquarter city of Austin, Texas ($52K) are the next top-paying cities.
-Approaching the lower end of the pay scale (at about $46K) is San Antonio, Texas.
+When it comes to location, the highest average paycheck ($58K annually) can be spotted in Houston, Texas; Fort Worth, Texas (approximately $54K), the company's headquarter city of Austin, Texas ($50K), and San Antonio, Texas (around $40K) are the next top-paying cities.

 Certifications and Degrees